Configuring Advanced Settings

 • Ethernet ports

-Following are the sections available in other part of the STATUS section:
+These sections are available in other parts of the STATUS section:

 • Open services: To show or hide services.